 Wash and soak the wheat grains in water for 12 hrs.

 Heat a heavy bottom pan or Kadai.
 Add the sugar and the milk and cook on slim.
-Its very important to cook in sim, else it will get lumps.
-Only mistake I did was to let it unattended when the wheat milk started gathering.
+It's very important to cook in the sim, else it will get lumps.
+The only mistake I did was to let it unattended when the wheat milk started gathering.
 Then I had to press it down to remove the lumps.

-You got to keep stirring continuously, until the milk starts thickening.
+You got to keep stirring continuously until the milk starts thickening.
 Add the saffron and cardamom powder.
 Then add the Ghee.
-Keep stirring and cooking on sim.
-Its done when you can roll the halwa into a ball.
+Keep stirring and cooking on the sim.
+It's done when you can roll the halwa into a ball.

 But you also should see if the ghee is oozing out on the sides.
 Add the nuts and mix well.

-Anyway I was glad that I attempted this halwa, though I am not sure I will want to try again because of its tedious process, but its worth the efforts.
+Anyway, I was glad that I attempted this halwa, though I am not sure I will want to try again because of its tedious process, it's worth the efforts.